AHuelskamp/.myconf/readme.md

 Right now, I'm working on refactoring my setup to work under a few different types of OSs (initially: MacOS and Ubuntu) so that I don't have to do anything when starting off on a new system :)

 # Setup
 * > Something usually goes wrong here.
-Have a healthy skepticism to these instructions :)
+Have a healthy skepticism wrt to these instructions :)
 * Clone repo into a new directory
   * `cd ~ && git clone git@github.com:TessHuelskamp/.myconf.git temporary-storage`
 * Copy over the files you want.